jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 2.x Methods

 Methods in JavaScript are usually functions bound to an object.
 They can be dynamically attached or part of a prototype.
-Class methods are usually defined on prototype, but can be attached to object instances.
-Either way you are just setting properties on an object whether that may be a function, prototype, or an object.
+Class methods are usually defined on a prototype, but can be attached to object instances too.
+Either way you are just setting properties on an object whether that may be a function, a prototype or an object.

 To define a method for a function or constructor, you must get its prototype template from its function template and set it.